georgemaier/collatz-conjecture/README.md

 - Mathematically, 3n+1 on an odd number always results in an even result, meaning the operation can be combined with the resultant need to divide by two.
 Thus, 3n+1 becomes (3n+1)/2 and an additional process cycle is avoided.

-Detailed comments are provided within the main cpp file - they should statasfy your curiosities.
+Detailed comments are provided within the main cpp file - they should satisfy your curiosities.
       Kindest regards,
         George